ibm-cloud-docs/assistant-data/backup.md

     ```
     {: codeblock}

-1. Initiate the execution of a remote command in the Postgres Pod.
+1. Initiate the execution of a remote command in the Postgres pod.

     ```bash
     oc exec -it $POSTGRES_POD /bin/bash